Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 • It's especially easy to snag them on clothes, towels, and sheets.

-3. Circular Barbells
+4. Circular Barbells (Horseshoe Barbells)

 Titanium nose ring curved barbell horseshoe 5 pcs Rosery Poetry